Buttress of Cracks - Left Side Rock Climbing

 The approach trail meets the rock very near the right side of the Buttress of Cracks.
 To access the left-hand portion walk left following a good trail along the base of the wall.

-Browse More Classics in Buttress of Cracks - Left Side
+Browse More Rock Climbing Classics in Buttress of Cracks - Left Side

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Buttress of Cracks - Left Side:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Buttress of Cracks - Left Side:

 The Hernia 5.8 5b 16 VI- 15 HVS 4c Trad, 1 pitch, 100'